mozerpol/NotesFromLearning/README.md

 The ALU will be explain also later.

 **Signals:**
 1. Data - A basic ALU has three parallel data buses consisting of two input operands (A and B) and a result output (Y).
-Each data bus is a group of signals that conveys one binary integer number.
-Typically, the A, B and Y bus widths (the number of signals comprising each bus) are identical and match the native word size of the external circuitry.
+Each data bus is a group of signals that conveys (pol. *przekazuje*) one binary integer number.
+Typically, the A, B and Y bus widths (the number of signals comprising (pol. *zawierający*) each bus) are identical and match the native word size of the external circuitry (pol. *obwody*).
-2. Opcode - The opcode input is a parallel bus that conveys to the ALU an operation selection code, which is an enumerated value that specifies the desired arithmetic or logic operation to be performed by the ALU. **The opcode size (its bus width) determines the maximum number of different operations the ALU can perform**; for example, a four-bit opcode can specify up to sixteen different ALU operations. **Generally, an ALU opcode is not the same as a machine language opcode**, though in some cases it may be directly encoded as a bit field within a machine language opcode.
+2. Opcode - The opcode input is a parallel bus that conveys (pol. *przekazuje*) to the ALU an operation selection code, which is an enumerated (pol. *wyliczone*) value that specifies the desired arithmetic or logic operation to be performed by the ALU. **The opcode size (its bus width) determines the maximum number of different operations the ALU can perform**; for example, a four-bit opcode can specify up to sixteen different ALU operations. **Generally, an ALU opcode is not the same as a machine language opcode**, though in some cases it may be directly encoded as a bit field within a machine language opcode.
-3. Status - The status outputs are various individual signals that convey supplemental information about the result of the current ALU operation.
+3. Status - The status outputs are various individual signals that convey supplemental (pol. *uzupełniający*) information about the result of the current ALU operation.
 General-purpose ALUs commonly have status signals such as:
-    - Carry-out - conveys the carry resulting from an addition operation, the borrow resulting from a subtraction operation, or the overflow bit resulting from a binary shift operation.
+    - Carry-out - conveys (pol. *przekazuje*) the carry resulting from an addition operation, the borrow resulting from a subtraction operation, or the overflow bit resulting from a binary shift operation.
     - Zero - indicates all bits of Y are logic zero.
     - Negative - indicates the result of an arithmetic operation is negative.
-    - Overflow - indicates the result of an arithmetic operation has exceeded the numeric range of Y.
+    - Overflow - indicates the result of an arithmetic operation has exceeded (pol. *przekroczony*) the numeric range of Y.
     - Parity - indicates whether an even or odd number of bits in Y are logic one.

 [Here](https://github.com/mozerpol/Microprocessor-Design/tree/main/code/alu) you can find code in verilog for simple ALU.
 ### Program counter
 *Program counter* - is a register structure that contains the address pointer value of the current instruction.
-Each cycle, the value at the pointer is read into the instructionb decoder and the program counter is updated to point to the next instruction.
+Each cycle, the value at the pointer is read into the instruction decoder and the program counter is updated to point to the next instruction.

 **RISC computer have all the instructions are the same length.** <br/>
 **In CISC computers each instruction can be a different length.**
 ##### Branching
-Branching occurs at one of a set of special instructions known collectively as ”branch” or ”jump” instructions.
+Branching occurs at one of a set of special instructions known collectively (pol. *zbiorowo*) as ”branch” or ”jump” instructions.
 During a branch, a new address for the PC is loaded, typically from the instruction or froma register.
-A **non-offset branch**, frequently referred to as a ”jump” is a branch where the previous PC value is discarded and a new PC value is loaded from an external source:
+A **non-offset branch**, frequently referred to as a ”jump” is a branch where the previous PC value is discarded (pol. *odrzucone*) and a new PC value is loaded from an external source:

 ![branching](https://user-images.githubusercontent.com/43972902/104107763-3ec10380-52bf-11eb-93c6-7f6feb8a2031.png)

 An **offset branch** is a branch where a value is added (or subtracted) to the current PC valueto produce the new value: